playtini/.github/profile/README.md

 - [🔥 HOT] Delivery Manager #product

 # How does it work?
-1. 📩 Send your CV to hr@playtini.ua or from form on [our website](https://playtini.ua/contacts)
+1. 📩 Send your CV to hr@playtini.ua or use form at [our website](https://playtini.ua/contacts)
 2. 📞 30 min phone/online call
 3. 👨‍💻 Remote technical interview
 4. ☕ Visit our office for face to face meeting and interview